tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 # Authenticator Request

-The authenticator request is a structured message that can be created by either party of a TLS connection using data exported from that connection.
-It can be transmitted to the other party of the TLS connection at the application layer.
-The application layer protocol used to send the authenticator request SHOULD use a secure with equivalent security to TLS, such as QUIC {{QUIC-TLS}}, as its as its underlying transport to keep the request confidential.
-The application MAY use the existing TLS connection to transport the authenticator.
+The authenticator request is a structured message that can be created by either party of a (D)TLS connection using data exported from that connection.
+It can be transmitted to the other party of the (D)TLS connection at the application layer.
+The application layer protocol used to send the authenticator request SHOULD use a secure transport with equivalent security to TLS, such as QUIC {{QUIC-TLS}}, as its as its underlying transport to keep the request confidential.
+The application MAY use the existing (D)TLS connection to transport the authenticator.

 An authenticator request message can be constructed by either the client or the server.
 Server-generated authenticator requests use the CertificateRequest message from Section 4.3.2 of {{!TLS13=RFC8446}}.
 Client-generated authenticator requests use a new message, called the ClientCertificateRequest, which uses the same structure as CertificateRequest.
-These messages structures are used even if the TLS connection protocol is TLS 1.2.
+These message structures are used even if the underlying connection protocol is TLS 1.2 or DTLS 1.2.

 The CertificateRequest and ClientCertificateRequest messages are used to define the parameters in a request for an authenticator.
 These are encoded as TLS handshake messages, including